Abhiiishek44/DrishtiSense/README.md

 - obstacle awareness
 - voice interaction

-The project is not intended to replace certified mobility aids or orientation-and-mobility support.
+> DrishtiSense is an experimental prototype and is not a replacement for certified mobility aids or orientation-and-mobility support.

 ---